Lizzy's Husband

 Renato Freitas (born 22 March 1991), stage name Lizzy's Husband, is a Portuguese electronic music artist who combines various genres of electronica, especially industrial electronica and dance pop music.

 Being an autodidact, Renato makes use of sound elements and several instruments in his production.
 He is keen on the guitar, the keyboard, bass guitar and recording and production tasks.

-Up until now, he has released four studio albums, one compilation album and several singles and music videos.
+As of 2017, he has released four studio albums, one compilation album and several singles and music videos.
 In December 2015, Bandcom created an online poll, "Best Portuguese Album of The Year", in which his debut studio album was included and nominated for.
 He is currently working on new music, which has been referred as a departure from his electronic-industrial roots, exploring new and different music genres and styles.

 Life and career

 2011–2014: Career beginnings and Mimi Records

 Renato was born in Guimarães, Portugal, in 1991.
 He attended Soares dos Reis Arts School, where he got his diploma for his studies in video and communication courses.
 Before beginning his solo career, he served as the lead singer for Portuguese band Finished With My Ex, with whom he worked until its disbandment in 2014.
 The band released two singles, "Politics Suicide Lovers" and "Boys Boys Boys", with the first receiving moderate radio airplay in radio stations, such as Antena 3.

 He was then discovered by Mimi Records, a Portuguese music label, in 2012, with whom he released his first two studio albums, A Loud Silence (2013) and Violent Stomach (2015).
 A Loud Silence was released digitally under a Creative Commons license.
 In December 2015, Bandcom created an online poll, "Best Portuguese Album of The Year", in which the album was included and nominated for.
 Lizzy's Husband debut single, "Petrichor", was first released in the summer of 2013, with its music video premiering on national TV channel RTP, featured on the music show Poplusa.